 - identifying and acquiring assets to be leased;

-- setting the terms and duration of financing or leasing;
+- setting the terms and duration of financing and leasing;

 - monitoring and revising financing or leasing agreements and managing risks associated with such financing or leasing agreements.

-To be considered to be "directed and managed" in an appropriate manner in Cayman will require:
+To be considered to be "directed and managed" in an appropriate manner in Cayman requires that:

-a) that the Relevant Entity's board of directors, as a whole, have the appropriate knowledge and expertise to discharge its duties as a board;
+- the Relevant Entity's board of directors, as a whole, has the appropriate knowledge and expertise to discharge its duties as a board;

-b) that meetings of the board be held in Cayman at adequate frequencies given the level of decision making required, and that there be a quorum of the board of directors present in Cayman at such meetings;
+- meetings of the board are held in Cayman at adequate frequencies given the level of decision making required;

-If you would like to discuss how the proposals may impact your business, please get in touch with your usual Ogier contact or any of our partners listed here.
+If you would like to discuss the impact of the Cayman Islands economic substance regime, how it may affect your business and/or how to comply with the requirements of the Act, please get in touch with your usual Ogier contact or any of our partners listed here.